sparna-git/Sparnatural/docs/SHACL-based-configuration.md

        <td>
           <div style="width:30px">1..1</div>
        </td>
-       <td class="sp_table_propertyshapes_col_description">The property that this property shape is constraining.
+       <td class="sp_table_propertyshapes_col_description">The property URI that this property shape is constraining.
 This is restricted to single
-          properties, paths are not supported.</td>
+          properties, paths are not supported (yet)</td>
     </tr>
     <tr>
        <td>order</td>